auth0/SimpleKeychain/V1_MIGRATION_GUIDE.md

 ## Types Removed

 - The `A0SimpleKeychainError` enum was removed in favor of the new `SimpleKeychainError` enum.
-- The `A0SimpleKeychainItemAccessible` enum was removed in favor of the new `Accessibility` enum.
+- The `A0SimpleKeychainItemAccessible` enum was removed in favor of the new `SKAccessibility` enum.
 - The `A0ErrorDomain` macro was removed.
 - The `A0LocalAuthenticationCapable` macro was removed.